Contributing Gear Editor

 Cons: Sheet bunches up at night, bulky and heavy

 The NEMO Jazz 30 Double Sleeping Bag was specifically designed with the comfort of two people in mind.
 It feels like the closest thing to bringing your bed from home with you.
 The Jazz comes with a soft, built-in bedsheet that is removable and washable, a pillow pocket, a sleeping pad sleeve, and an insulated featherbed-style quilt on top.
-Our tester was concerned it might feel like a tight squeeze with two people in one sleeping bag, but the Jazz is super luxurious, and comfortable, and pairs perfectly with Nemo’s Roamer sleeping pads (it will work with other sleeping pads as well).
+Our tester was concerned it might feel like a tight squeeze with two people in one sleeping bag, but the Jazz is super luxurious and comfortable, and pairs perfectly with the NEMO Roamer sleeping pads (it will work with other sleeping pads as well).

-We appreciated the thought behind the sheet for warmer nights but found that it tended to bunch up throughout the night, so we preferred to go without it unless it was an extra warm night.
-The sleeping bag material itself is cozy and the double zippers were nice for individual temperature control and being able to easily get in and out during the night.
+We appreciated the thought behind the sheet for warmer nights, but found that it tended to bunch up throughout the night, so we preferred to go without it unless it was an extra warm night.
+The sleeping bag material itself is cozy, and the double zippers were nice for individual temperature control and being able to easily get in and out during the night.
 And when it’s time to pack up camp, the Jazz fits readily into a large stuff sack with backpack-style straps, making it easy to transport.
 The Jazz is our favorite sleeping bag for couples, parents with young children, or for those chilly nights when you wish to sleep with your pup.

 To learn more about the Jazz, read our in-depth review.